 Slowly adding indoor plants to clean your air can improve the happiness and health of your home.
 In the most practical sense, adding them one-by-one is easier than committing to several at once.

+What about you?
 Tell me about your favorite houseplants.
-Tag me on Insta or let me know about your plant lady adventures in the comments below.
+Tag me on Insta and let me know about your plant lady adventures.